I've never been much of a corn on the cob fan, but give me a serving of this Grilled Mexican Street Corn Salad and I'm going back for seconds!

-If you’ve lived in California, chances are you’ve eaten corn off of a corn cart.
-Mexican Street Corn or Elote is a street food staple served at Farmer’s Markets and just about anywhere else people gather for food.
-It’s usually boiled corn spread with mayonnaise while it’s still hot, rolled in parmesan cheese or cotija, and doused in hot sauce.
-But before you turn your nose up at that pedestrian flavor combination, hear me out.
-It’s DAMN delicious.
+If you live in California, chances are you've eaten some sort of Mexican street corn.
+Mexican Street Corn or Elote is a street food staple served at Farmer's Markets and just about anywhere else people gather for food.
+It's usually boiled corn spread with mayonnaise while it's still hot, rolled in cotija, and doused in hot sauce and it's delicious served with shrimp tacos or grilled carne asada!

 The trick to grilling corn is to leave the husks on!
 They work as a natural steaming device and ensure that your corn is tender and juicy in only 20 minutes.
 Rotate the cobs by a quarter turn every five minutes to prevent the kernels from charring too much.
 Don't worry if your husks are completely blackened, the corn inside will be sweet perfection!

 Once the corn is finished grilling, remove from the heat and allow to cool long enough that you can handle shucking them.
 Carefully peel back and remove all of the husks and silk (they come off pretty easily after grilling) and set aside.

 - Grill - Grill corn rotating until cooked through for 20 minutes.
 Grill the jalapeño for a nice char.

 - Prep - Carefully remove husks and silk and discard and slice corn kernels off of the cob into a bowl.

 - Assemble - Add chopped jalapeño, mayonnaise, cotija cheese, cilantro, lime juice, and green onions and toss until well combined.

 - Season- with black pepper to taste a bit more cotija and a few dashes of hot sauce and serve immediately.